 Throughout the early years, the company offered several different types of automotive insulation products (rolled goods) in response to customer questions, in addition to the insulation needs for the rest of the vehicle.
 Selling these automotive insulation products was a good fit with the firewall insulators, but the “after sale” customer service follow up with installations became quite time consuming.

-With the first major equipment purchase of a digitally controlled vacuum forming machine, and the hiring of three employees, the company set-up shop in a 2,500 square foot local industrial complex, bringing all production under one roof.
-New products were developed, including molded headliners for popular Ford, Chevy and Dodge trucks, as well as door panels, heater plenums and defroster ducts.
+The first major equipment purchase was a digitally controlled vacuum forming machine, and the hiring of three employees, the company set-up shop in a 2,500 square foot local industrial complex, bringing all production under one roof.
+New products were developed, including molded headliners for popular Ford, Chevy and Dodge trucks, as well as door panels, molded headliners and heater and defroster ducts.

-As the product lines were expanding, the company began the transition from a single product name to the QuietRIDE Solutions title in order to incorporate the new products that were in development and about to be released.
-Our core philosophy has always been Quality and Craftsmanship First and Always! and Universal Products do not fit anything well!
+As the demand for different products increased, the company began the transition from “Firewall Insulators” to the “QuietRide Solutions” to incorporate the new products that were in development and about to be released.

-The demand for this product kept growing for other vehicles.
-The company has averaged 75 new vehicle patterns each year, equivalent to 1,500 man-hours a year, toward product development.
+The demand for the product grow for other vehicles.
+The company has averaged 75 new vehicle patterns each year, equivalent to 1,500 man-hours a year.

-TThe company moved to its current 12,000 square foot location in 2004 and continued “hand production” with as many as 14 employees.
-The company continued to grow and was incorporated as a LLC.
-It also filed and received trademark applications for AcoustiSHIELD and the company name, QuietRIDE Solutions.
+TThe company moved to its current 15,000 square foot location and continued “hand production” with as many as 14 employees.
+A product development continued to grow, the company was incorporated as an LLC.
+It also filed and received trademark applications for AcoustiShield and the company name, QuietRide Solutions.

-Increased demand for a more efficient method of production on a larger and faster scale became necessary, and the company invested in an Autometrix Digital Cutting Table and “digital” scanning technology in order to convert its automotive insulation patterns to data files.
-The quality of AcoustiSHIELD Thermal Acoustic Insulation Kits increased four-fold and orders could be shipped in days instead of weeks.
+Demand for Firewall Insulators and AcoustiShield products was required a more efficient method of production on a larger and faster scale.
+The company invested in an Autometrix Digital Cutting Table and “digital” scanning technology in order to convert its automotive insulation patterns to data files.
+The quality of AcoustiShield Thermal Acoustic Insulation Kits increased four-fold and orders could be shipped in days instead of weeks.
 Production of the firewall insulators continued by hand, and demand was on the increase.
-It was evident that the company must take advantage of the new digital technology for their ABS plastic-based products.
+It was evident that the company would have to take advantage of digital technology for the ABS-based products.

-Four engineering students from the local college were hired as part-time workers to scan, recalibrate and digitize the firewall patterns into usable water jet files.
-While this process is ongoing, it is expected that 98 percent of the firewalls and all of our associated flat patterns such as cowl panels, seat dividers, package trays and some headliner patterns will be completed and entered into in the QRS Digital Library by the end of 2013.
+Four engineering students from the local college were hired as part-time workers to scan and digitize the firewall patterns into usable water jet files.
+While this process is ongoing, 93 percent of the firewalls and all of our associated ABS patterns such as cowl panels, seat dividers, package trays have been entered into in the QRS Digital Library.